 Before it became an ATO reporting requirement in the 2019 annual return, Part A qualifications were primarily ignored within the SMSF industry.
 Discussions centred mostly around compliance contraventions and whether an Auditor Contravention Report (ACR) was to be lodged with the ATO.

-With Part A Qualifications now firmly in the ATO’s sights as they are now required to be reported in the Annual Return, a result of the now-defunct 3 yearly audit cycle, Part A qualifications are no longer being ignored by SMSF advisers.
-Trying to understand the impact on their SMSF clients is now front of mind even before the annual return has been lodged.
+Part A qualifications are now required to be reported in the Annual Return, a result of the now-defunct 3 yearly audit cycle.
+Part A qualifications are no longer being ignored by SMSF advisers as they try to understand the impact on their SMSF clients, who are front of mind before the annual return has been lodged.

 The ATO’s Approach